rose-collectionservices/collection-services-manual/02-ACQUISITIONS/readme.md

-# Acquisitions and Precustodial Work
+# Acquisitions and Precustodial Work [This section needs to be updated]

 * [2.1 Consultations with donors](#21-consultations-with-donors)
 * [2.2 Collections receiving](#22-collections-receiving)